Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Click ***Create***
   - The creation step may take several minutes.
-  - When completed, navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store and record the *ADL URI* value which from the Data Lake Store blade which will be in the form adl://****.azuredatalakestore.net
+  - When completed, navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store and record the *ADL URI* value which from the Data Lake Store blade which will be in the form **adl://---.azuredatalakestore.net**  e.g. adl://gsciqs1w6yadls.azuredatalakestore.net/
+  - You will need this to connect PBI to the data in your Data Lake Store.

 ##   Create Azure Data Lake Analtytics
   The Azure Data Lake Analytics is used as to process the raw records and perform the machine learning steps of feature engineering and scoring.

   - Log into the [Azure Management Portal](https://ms.portal.azure.com)
   - In the left hand menu select *Resource groups*
   - Locate the resource group you created for this project and click on it displaying the resources associated with the group in the resource group blade.